Select key resources:

 All resources are provided for your information.
 The Colorado Department of Public Health and Environment does not testify to, sponsor or endorse the accuracy of the information provided by external links.
 If you know of a valuable occupational health resource and would like to see it posted on this page, please contact Meredith.Towle@state.co.us.

-In an effort to integrate occupational health and safety into this effort, we have created the following resources for local health departments to help them learn about various sources of county-level occupational health outcomes and employment data, as well as the resources available to help them address occupational health and safety issues in their communities.
+To support this effort, we have created the following resources describing various community-level occupational health outcomes and employment data, as well as the resources available to address occupational health and safety issues and concerns.

 If you want help creating a safer workplace, or just have questions about preventing injury and illness around potential hazards, contact the Colorado State University OSHA Consultation Program or the NIOSH Health Hazard Evaluation (HHE) Program.
 They provide several confidential and free services for qualifying businesses, including: